The small aquaponics kit (shown right) is great if you are new to aquaponics and would like a fun and easy way to test aquaponics on a small scale

-- Combines a 3-gallon fish tank with a vegetable and herb grow bed
+- It combines a 3-gallon fish tank with a vegetable and herb grow bed

 - Fits easily on any kitchen counter.